 These stressors, in turn, discourage those rookies from exhibiting in the future.
 Imagine how much potential business is sacrificed from skipping that event… all in the name of sticking to familiarity!

 For those who are feeling disheartened by expositions, just remember: even the biggest company in the room was once a first-time exhibitor.
 The secret to a smooth, successful trade show is knowing what to expect.
-Listed below are three major points to remember when exhibiting at an upcoming show:
+Listed below are three major points to remember when exhibiting at an upcoming custom trade show display:

 There’s no hiding it – exhibiting is expensive.
 If you have reached the point of signing up as an exhibitor, chances are you have decided that the economic gains outweigh the expenditures.
 Now comes the time to formulate a realistic budget.
 Believe it or not, your booth is not set in stone.
 Unexpected changes are bound to arise.
 Sure, you may have imagined the perfect expo booth in your head, but while designing the booth, you realize there are so many more components available to you!
 Lighting, furniture, 3-D designs, and other “extras” are wonderful assets that can be used to further establish your company’s branding at the show.
 But, like many other factors, these assets take money, so consider a rental booth to help with the costs!
 Giving yourself a flexible budget alleviates the stress of these added expenditures.